MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Set-MgEducationClassAssignmentSubmissionUpResourceFolder.md

 Only teachers and students can perform this operation.
 Note that files must be located in this folder in order to be added as resources.
 Only a student in the class can determine what files to upload in a given submission-level resource folder.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Set-MgBetaBetaEducationClassAssignmentSubmissionUpResourceFolder](/powershell/module/Microsoft.Graph.Beta.Education/Set-MgBetaEducationClassAssignmentSubmissionUpResourceFolder?view=graph-powershell-beta)

 ## SYNTAX